Views: 26 Author: Rachel Publish Time: 2025-08-15 Origin: Site

 Chemical Exposure: Avoid direct contact with harsh chemicals, solvents, detergents, cleaning agents, cosmetics, and abrasive substances.

-Abrasive Surfaces: While scratch-resistant, 904L can still be scratched by harder materials like diamonds, sapphire, sandpaper, concrete, or ceramic.
+Abrasive Surfaces: 904L is scratch-resistant, but it can still be scratched by harder materials.
+These include diamonds, sapphire, sandpaper, concrete, and ceramic.
 Be mindful of surfaces the watch contacts.

 Impact Protection: Avoid severe knocks or impacts that could dent the metal or damage the movement.
 Remove the watch during high-impact activities.